Vision and Mission

 Our mission is to deliver value to our customers by offering quality, professional and effective services through a dedicated and talented team of professionals.
 It is through these actions that we can assist in delivering value.

 Sparkasse Bank Malta plc was established in Malta in 2000.
 The Bank is fully owned by Anteilsverwaltungssparkasse Schwaz (“AVS”), a corporate entity established in Austria, governed by the Austrian Savings Bank Act, whose activities consist in holding and managing its assets, mainly its participation in Sparkasse Schwaz AG, a savings bank established in Austria, and in Sparkasse Bank Malta plc through Sparkasse (Holdings) Malta Limited.

-Sparkasse Bank Malta plc is licensed by the Malta Financial Services Authority as a credit institution in terms of the Banking Act (Chapter 371 of the Laws of Malta) and as a Category 2 and 4a Investment Services Licence Holder in terms of the Investment Services Act (Chapter 370 of the Laws of Malta).
+Sparkasse Bank Malta plc is licensed by the Malta Financial Services Authority as a credit institution in terms of the Banking Act (Chapter 371 of the Laws of Malta) and as Investment Firm and Depository in terms of the Investment Services Act (Chapter 370 of the Laws of Malta).
 The Bank has established a branch in Dublin, Ireland, for the provision of depositary services to collective investment schemes, and is authorised by the Central Bank of Ireland to act as depositary to Irish authorised investment funds.

 The Bank seeks to avoid complexity of product and or services and embraces transparency, ethics and prudence in its business.

 We aim to nurture relationships with our customers seeking to add value through what we do.
 Our banking and investment services are geared toward corporate entities, private customers, funds, asset managers and other regulated investment entities.